 Frozen Elephant Trunk and Aortic Arch replacement

-Kids require more compassionate care as compared to adults as they have very little reserve.
-Our team of cardiac surgeons and pediatric cardiologists are supported by specialized pediatric intensivists and anesthetists.
+Kids require more compassionate care as compared to adults.
+Our team of interventional cardiac surgeons and pediatric cardiologists are supported by other healthcare professionals.

 Some of the common surgeries performed at our CTVS pediatric unit are: